 My name is Nigel and I live in Swansea; I was diagnosed with early onset…

-I don’t believe a diagnosis turns a vibrant hopeful person to someone who can’t see himself out the fog.
+I don’t believe a diagnosis turns a vibrant person to someone who can’t see himself out of the fog.
 It does happen sometimes but not always.
-I intend to hold people to account where I see social injustice applied to me and others with Dementia.
+I intend to hold people to account where I se social injustice applied to me and others with Dementia.

 I will keep on doing as much as I possibly can, for as long as I can.
 My hope is that my progression will be slow and I will have lots more priceless experiences.

-I don’t intended to go quietly.
+I don’t intend to go quietly.
 If we all work together we can effect change.

-I was 53 when I was diagnosed with early onset Alzheimer’s Disease.
-Since then, unsurprisingly,…
+Hello, I’m Hilary Doxford.
+I was 53 when I was diagnosed with early onset Alzheimer’s…

-I was 53 when I was diagnosed with early onset Alzheimer’s Disease.
+Hello, I’m Hilary Doxford.
+I was 53 when I was diagnosed with early onset Alzheimer’s Disease in 2012.
 Since then, unsurprisingly, I have become passionate in supporting research into dementia and dementia care.

 In 2011, after coming to terms with my diagnosis of Alzheimer’s Disease aged 55, I…